aglasspool/aglasspool.github.io/index.md

 ![SRYHO107_1572_1572-1549](https://github.com/user-attachments/assets/31fe2667-5c4a-435a-8ad4-7dd4e814d4d5)

-In any case, the Census listed his profession as Cooper so it is likely that he worked at the Lamb and Hare and lodgings were included in the job.
+In any case, the Census listed his profession as Cooper so it is likely that he worked at the Lamb and Hare and that lodgings came along with the job.

 The Census lists his four children as all having been born in Lambeth, the eldest of which was 11 at the time of the Census.
 It also lists his place of birth as Portsmouth (in 1797) and his wife's as Beeding; a village near Worthing.

 # William Glasspool (GGG)
 Charles' second son William was aged 4 at the time of the Census so born (most likely in Lower Kennington Road) in 1847 and died in 1902 in Edmonton, London.
 William married Elizabeth Mary Oliver who was born the same year in St John's Wood (North London).
 She died in 1917 in Bristol.
-Her elder brothers were born in Peckham in the early 1850s suggesting that the family lived locally at the time.
+Her elder brothers were born in Peckham in the early 1850s, which suggests that her family lived locally at the time they met.

 Why did she die in Bristol 15 years after her husband's death in London?